Rendering process overview

 This is the most time-consuming step, since it involves not just calculating where each element is in the document and how much space it will need, but also splitting these elements into different pages.

 We internally use Yoga layout to compute node's size and coordinates inside the document, and perform page breaking based on a set of customizable heuristics.

 The creation of the PDF document itself.
 For this task, we use the awesome pdfkit.

-Once in this stage, we have a valid PDF document instance with a bunch of stuff in it.
+Once in this stage, we have our internal tree structure with all the needed data to generate our document.
 All it remains is deciding what we want to do with this data.
 This will vary depending on the binding you are using, but basically it means either displaying or saving it.